+Forward Problem

-Forward Problem To further highlight the importance of the AP property, we consider a forward problem for the Goldstein-Taylor model, where scattering coefficient $\sigma = 4$ is given and the goal now is to solve the equations on the spatio-temporal domain with corresponding initial conditions.
-For APNN formulation, $N_b = 200$ points are employed to enforce initial conditions of both ρ and j, with equation enforced on $N_r = 24000$ residual points on the domain $(x,t) \in [-1,1] \times [0,0.1]$.
-The standard PINN formulation based on the kinetic equations (13) share the same set with APNN, but initial conditions are given for f^{\pm} .
+To further highlight the importance of the AP property, we consider a forward problem for the Goldstein-Taylor model, where scattering coefficient $\sigma = 4$ is given and the goal now is to solve the equations on the spatio-temporal domain knowing only the corresponding initial and boundary conditions.
+For APNN formulation, $N_b = 200$ points are employed to enforce initial conditions of both $\rho$ and j, with equation enforced on $N_r = 24000$ residual points on the domain $(x,t) \in [-1,1] \times [0,0.1]$ .
+The standard PINN formulation based on the kinetic equations (3.5) share the same set with APNN, but initial conditions are given for $f^{\pm}$ .

 We plot the solutions obtained with the standard PINN in Figure 4 and with APNN in Figure 5.
-Standard PINN based on the kinetic equations (13) shows its weakness and converges to a trivial solution on the space-time domain, failing to approximate the forward solution of both density and flux.
-On the contrary, the adoption of the APNN ensures the convergence towards the correct diffusive limit, which is also beneficial for the inverse problem we considered before.
+The standard PINN shows again its weakness, in fact converging to a trivial solution on the space-time domain, failing to approximate the forward solution of both the state variables.
+On the contrary, the adoption of the APNN ensures the convergence towards the correct diffusive limit of both density and flux, which is also beneficial for the inverse problem we considered before.

-4.2 Test 2: Goldstein-Taylor model with source term
+4.2.
+Test 2: Goldstein-Taylor model with source term